-As Calvados enjoys a revival among London’s spirit drinkers, STEPHEN BROOK investigates Normandy’s favourite drink.
+As Calvados enjoys a revival among London's spirit drinkers, STEPHEN BROOK investigates the favourite drink of Normandy.

 There are not many compensations for a Normandy winter.
 But one of them is to stroll across a snow-covered farmyard in apple-growing country and prise open the distillery door.
 You are immediately overcome by the marvellous aroma of ripe apples and the heat from the fires roaring beneath the stills.
 Then you scamper back across the courtyard to the farm to taste the final product, mellowed by years of wood-ageing.